laurasandoval/lau-portfolio/_posts/transantiago-bot.md

 ![First-time user experience for checking your transit card balance on Transantiago Bot.](/assets/design-work/transantiago-bot/transantiago-bot-card-balance-ftux.mp4)

-Besides buses, you could also check your Bip card (Santiago's bespoke contactless transit card) balance and even save it on Transantiago Bot for easier access.
+Besides buses, you could also check your Bip card (Santiago's bespoke contactless transit card) balance, and even save it on Transantiago Bot for easier access.

 ![Regular and student transit cards.](/assets/design-work/transantiago-bot/transantiago-bot-transit-cards.png)